Jackson-DKMG/Countdown/README.md

 # Countdown

 A timeout function to encrypt sensitive data in case of an early disappearance or something.
-The idea came after reading about some guy having searched a deceased relative's computer for whatever documents or family memorabilia, and stumbled upon a shitload of kid porn or something.
+The idea came after reading about some guy having searched through a deceased relative's computer for whatever documents or family memorabilia, and stumbled upon, well, other things he'd rather hadn't known about.
 Just to be clear, I have no such stuff, so the whole projet is purely for the sake of developing something new.

 When running, an interface will let you submit a password to reset the timer.
 The first run leads to a configuration page where to set up different items: password, email, storage location and target directories.